Intermountain Jewish News: The Intermountain Jewish News

 In 1925, the Denver Jewish News’ then editor and Denver University economics professor Abraham D. H. Kaplan renamed the publication the Intermountain Jewish News to reflect its wider range.

 Notable editors and publishers included: Hattie Schayer Friedenthal (editor, 1917–1922), State Senator A.B.
 Hirschfeld (publisher, 1929–1943) and Carl Mandell (editor, 1933–1943).

 In 1943, in the face of ongoing financial strains, the Central Jewish Council approached Max Goldberg, a Denver journalist and ad man, to take over the paper.
 Goldberg, together with Robert Gamzey, took ownership of the newspaper.
 Max Goldberg served as publisher from 1943 to 1972.
-Upon his death in 1972, Miriam Harris Goldberg took over as editor and publisher and stayed in the role until her passing in 2017.
+Upon his death in 1972, Miriam Harris Goldberg took over as editor and publisher and stayed in the role until her death in 2017.

 In addition to weekly publication, IJN publishes special editions approximately once a month, including three magazines: L'Chaim magazine (fall and spring) and Generations magazine (summer).
 Once every five years the IJN publishes a souvenir anniversary magazine.
 The 95th-anniversary magazine was published on July 7, 2008.
 The 100th-anniversary magazine was published on June 24, 2013.
 The 105th-anniversary magazine was published on June 25, 2018.

 Syndicated columnists appearing in the IJN include Jonathan Tobin, Rabbi Jonathan Sacks and Mehmet Oz.

 IJN is a member of the American Jewish Press Association (AJPA) and the Colorado Press Association.